 Tunisian Crochet Color Change: 5 Things You Need to Know

-Carrying colors in Tunisian crochet is much easier once you've read this guide on doing it.
+Carrying colors in Tunisian crochet is much easier once you've read this guide!

 Tunisian crochet is a unique form of crochet that mimics knitted or woven fabrics, depending on the stitch that is used.

 This form of crochet is really popular right now and that is because it can resemble knitted pieces, including cables or colorwork projects that include intarsia and fair isle.